APONVIE as the Foundation of a Multimodal Regimen for Patients at Medium-to-High Risk of Postoperative Nausea and Vomiting (PONV)

 View study

-Dilorio et al: Retrospective Chart Review Showed that Total Knee Arthroplasty and Total Hip Arthroplasty Patients Receiving Aprepitant Experienced Reduced Severity of PONV4
+Dilorio et al: Retrospective Chart Review Showed That Total Knee Arthroplasty and Total Hip Arthroplasty Patients Receiving Aprepitant Experienced Reduced Severity of PONV3

 Fifty patients undergoing total hip arthroplasty or total knee arthroplasty who received a preoperative dose of oral aprepitant were matched to 50 patients who received no PONV prophylactic.
 Patients in both groups were treated postoperatively with IV ondansetron 4 mg only as rescue medication if PONV occurred.
 Patients' charts were retrospectively reviewed.
 Instances of PONV were noted for the entire length of hospital stay.